Understanding Autism

 In this workshop, you will have the opportunity to learn about autism, neurodiversity, and ways you can make your tourism business or event more accessible for Autistic individuals.

-• Autism & Neurodiversity
+• Introduction to Neurodiversity

-• The barriers faced by autistic tourists
+• common barriers faced by autistic tourists in accessing tourist attractions, accommodation and events

 Cost